gabrie30/ghorg/examples/gitlab.md

 1. For all versions of GitLab you can clone groups or subgroups.

+1. The `--output-dir` flag overrides the default name given to the folder ghorg creates to clone repos into.
+The default will be the instance name when cloning `all-groups` or `all-users` or the `group` name when cloning a specific group.
+The exception is when you are cloning a subgroup and preserving the directory structure, then it will preserve the parent groups of the subgroup.

 ## Hosted GitLab Instances

 #### Cloning All Groups